 Like guest posting, I’ll be looking at podcasts that focus on small business and entrepreneurship.
 I might look at self-publishing podcasts as well, but those are less likely to reach my target market, as my book is designed for entrepreneurs writing a nonfiction (probably a how-to) book, rather than the many self-publishing authors who are writing fiction and memoirs.

-What has been interesting is that podcasts have led to a couple of opportunities I wasn’t expecting.
+Podcasts did lead to a couple of opportunities I wasn’t expecting.
 One was my publishing deal with Morgan James, which I mentioned earlier.
 The other was a listener who turned into a publishing client.

 The major issue I see myself running into here is that I don’t have many existing relationships in this space, so it’s going to be more challenging to get a foot in the door.
 However, I do have a friend with many of these connections who may be able to help… I’ll let you know who he is and how we go after the launch.